 Moreover, greener alternatives to substances such as palm oil cannot come sooner with the increasing climate that the palm oil trade has ultimately contributed to as rising climate and sea temperatures are having a phenomenal effect on Southeast Asian tourism, with the bleaching of coral within the Greater Coral Triangle Region that includes Indonesia, Thailand and Malaysia.
 This, as many of you will have seen from the recent airing of Blue Planet II, has disastrous effects for not only fish and mammals that depend on thriving coral, but people in terms of a livelihood as the World Wildlife Federation estimates the coral reef fisheries brings in $2.4bn annually to South East Asia.

-However, recent efforts by NGOs such as the North Bali Reef Conservation, co-founded by Zach Boakes a Bournemouth University, that is working “to restore and extend coral reef ecosystems.”
+However, recent efforts by NGOs such as the North Bali Reef Conservation, co-founded by Zach Boakes a student at Bournemouth University, that is working “to restore and extend coral reef ecosystems.”
 This has led to phenomenal growth of coral aggregations, which show a positive sign moving forward into the future, though the fragility of reefs is not to be understated.

 The delicate nature of the greater coral thus epitomises the surrounding political, social and economic spheres that hold balance over the region.
 This was emphasised by Dr Sukma delivering the how all these factors could come to ahead considering the impatient and reckless nature that President Trump appears to show through his foreign diplomacy, though his offer to mediate the claims offers a potential stabilising factor in the region.
 Sukma’s message of the environmental, political, social and economic forces that encompass the Asian pacific, foreshadows a conceivably hostile environment, particularly if they simultaneously come to ahead within the next decade, which could cause catastrophic effects for the subcontinent.